-Hard to get along with people disappear in downsizings even when they are productive.
+Hard to get along with people disappear in downsizing even when they are productive.
 Do not think that work skills alone will keep you on the job.
 Happy people who like the others they work with are more productive.
 If your presence is bad for morale they are looking to end that problem and you along with it.

 Casual, small talk can help you to get along with others.
-This should not be taken for an excuse to spend vast amounts of time around the water cooler but an occasional “Hi” and “how are you” will keep others wanting you around.
+This should not be taken as an excuse to spend vast amounts of time around the water cooler but an occasional “Hi” and “how are you” will keep others wanting you around.

 4. Make your boss look good.

 Make your boss or supervisor look good and you look good.
 Help not hinder them in meeting their productivity goals.
 Do not waste time trying to be right by making your boss wrong.
 The bosses and supervisors turn over more slowly than the line workers.
 If your department looks good they cut fewer positions.

 5. Act like you want to be there.

 If you act like you wish you were working somewhere else the people above you may help make this come true.
 No one wants to be around someone who hates their job.
 Even other employees who may wish things were better still have to work there and you adding to their misery will not make you popular.